 These are the refined and unrefined shea butter.

-The refined shea butter has, after extraction, been subjected to other procedures and methods such as deodorizing process, bleaching process which changes its colour to a whiter like colour.
+The refined shea butter has, after extraction, been subjected to other procedures and methods such as deodorizing process, bleaching process which changes its color to a whiter like color.

 And it has also been added additives for scent and to increase its shelf life.